Where to find help and support

 On this page you’ll find where and how to access the help that’s available on your doorstep, including:

-• Our services
+• what services we offer

-• Welfare and benefit advice services
+• welfare and benefit advice

-• Food and emergency support services
+• food and emergency support legal advice and support

-• Extra or specialist support.
+• extra or specialist support

 To see what support is being provided across the borough and beyond, visit Tower Hamlets Council and UK Government.